 Evidence-based recommendations on miniature lens system implantation for advanced age-related macular degeneration.
-This involves implanting an artificial lens system into one eye only.
+This involves implanting an artificial lens system into 1 eye only.

 Guidance development process